-Today on May 16, 1920, Joan of Arc was formally canonized as a saint of the Roman Catholic Church.
+Today on May 16, 1920, Joan of Arc was canonized as a saint of the Roman Catholic Church.

 Joan of Arc, nicknamed the Maid of Orleans, was born in the village of Domremy in northern France.
-Born into a peasant farming family, she was never formally taught to read or write.
-However, she was indeed raised to be a devout Catholic and genuinely believed in God.
+Raised by a farming family, she never received a formal education and was unable to read or write.
+From an early age, she was brought up to be a devout Catholic and genuinely believed in God.
 At the time of her birth, France and England were in the midst of the bitter Hundred Years’ War.
-Her country was on the brink of collapse after countless defeats on the battlefield.
-Her family was forced to flee under threat of invasion.
+Joan’s country was on the brink of total collapse after countless defeats on the battlefield.
+Her family was eventually forced to flee south under threat of invasion.